Farah Pahlavi: Shah's illness

-By now, both the Shah and the Empress viewed the Carter administration with some antipathy in response to a lack of support and were initially pleased to leave.
-That attitude, however soured as speculation arose that the Panamanian government was seeking to arrest the Shah in preparation for extradition to Iran.
-Under these conditions, the Shah and Empress again made an appeal to President Anwar Sadat to return to Egypt (for her part Empress Farah writes that this plea was made through a conversation between herself and Jehan Sadat).
+Speculation arose that the Panamanian government was seeking to arrest Mohammad Reza in preparation for extradition to Iran.
+The Shah and Shahbanu again made an appeal to President Anwar Sadat to return to Egypt (Empress Farah writes that this plea was made through a conversation between herself and Jehan Sadat).
 Their request was granted and they returned to Egypt in March 1980, where they remained until the Shah's death four months later on 27 July 1980.